Heroic Old-School Roleplaying

 • Locked Doors can be picked or broken.

-• Picking a lock takes 1d6 minutes.
+• Picking a lock takes up to 1d6 minutes.

 • Stuck Doors can be unstuck or broken.

-• Doors always break on a 1.
-Failure can affect stealth / surprise.
+• Failure / complications can affect stealth / surprise.

 Swimming